dxc-technology/DXC-Industrialized-AI-Starter/README.md

 ### Publish Microservice

 The DXC AI Starter library makes it easy to publish your models as working microservices.
-By default, the DXC AI Starter library uses  free tier of [Algorithmia](https://algorithmia.com/signup) to publish models as microservices. you must create an [Algorithmia](https://algorithmia.com/signup)  account to use.
-Below is the example for publishing a Microservice.
+By default, the DXC AI Starter library uses  free tier of [Algorithmia](https://algorithmia.com/signup) to publish models as microservices.
+You must create an [Algorithmia](https://algorithmia.com/signup)  account to use.
+Below is the example for publishing a microservice.
 ```python
 #trained_model is the output of run_experiment() function
 microservice_design = {